ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 - Add sound effects.
 - Make different food items have different points.

-You can also learn how to make snake using [Kaboom.js](https://kaboomjs.com/), which is a JavaScript game programming library that makes creating games and adding extra features to games easy.
-Here is a tutorial on [Building Snake in Kaboom.js](https://docs.replit.com/tutorials/build-snake-with-kaboom#things-to-try).
+You can also [learn how to make Snake with Kaboom](https://docs.replit.com/tutorials/build-snake-with-kaboom).
+[Kaboom.js](https://kaboomjs.com/) is a JavaScript game programming library that makes creating games like this easy.